seth127/DSI-Religion-2017/README.md

 # DSI-Religion-2017
-Computational Analysis of Religious and Ideological Linguistic Behavior
+## Computational Analysis of Religious and Ideological Linguistic Behavior

-The UVa Initiative on Conflict, Politics, and Religion has developed a 1-9 lingusitic rigidity scale, which measures an ideolgical or religious group's use of language.

-Currently, the Initiative on Conflict, Politics, and Religion has a manual process to score raw text, on a scale of 1-9.
-This project seeks to automate this process.
+In today’s global environment, effective communication between groups of diverse ideological beliefs can mean the difference between peaceful negotiations and violent conflict.
+At the root of communication is language, and researchers at the University of Virginia Center for Religion, Politics, and Conflict (RPC) hypothesize that the analysis of the performative character of a group's discourse (how words are used) provides valuable guidance for how to negotiate with groups of differing ideological beliefs.
+The RPC team developed a manual method for measuring the performative character of discourse using a 1-9 linguistic rigidity scale, with a score of 1 indicating a rigid use of language and a score of 9 indicating a flexible use of language.

-Once automated, the goal is to be able to analyze how an ideological group's use of language changes over time and what that may predict about a group's behavior.
+The University of Virginia’s Computational Linguistics (CL) team created a signal processing model that closely replicates the manual process of the RPC team.
+And the team's results strengthen the evidence for the hypothesis of the effectiveness of computationally implemented performative analysis as predictive of linguistic rigidity.
+Current analysis includes investigating how an ideological group's use of language changes over time and what that predicts about a group's behavior.